 Carbon dioxide is produced by all aerobic organisms when they metabolise carbohydrate and lipids to produce energy by respiration.
 It is returned to the air via the lungs of air-breathing land animals, including humans.
 Carbon dioxide is also produced during the processes of decay of organic materials and by the combustion of wood, carbohydrates and fossil fuels such as coal, peat, petroleum and natural gas.

 Carbon dioxide is not classified as toxic or harmful in its own right, but it is an asphyxiant gas which can reduce or displace the normal oxygen concentration in breathing air.
-Breathing of oxygen-depleted air can lead to death by asphyxiation (suffocation).
+The breathing of oxygen-depleted air can lead to death by asphyxiation (suffocation).

 Humans exhale CO2 at a rate of approximately 30 Litres per hour.
 A group of people in a confined, sealed space like a refuge chamber will quickly contaminate the breathable air with CO2 in far less time than it would take to deplete the oxygen.